 Oboz Sawtooth Low BDry - Women's

 Even after checking out some new models and comparing them to this one, the Oboz Sawtooth Low BDry has maintained its top status as our Editors' Choice award winner.
 The Sawtooths topped the ratings in almost every area that we scored it on.
 They are comfortable and supportive, with a plush midsole and the best insole of any shoe that we tested.
-It comes with Oboz's BDry waterproof/breathable membrane, which worked as well as any Gore-Tex liner at keeping our feet dry from the outside elements while venting our sweat.
-The lugs on the soles are heavy-duty but still soft and grippy, giving us excellent traction on loose dirt trails and bare rock alike.
+It comes with Oboz's BDry waterproof/breathable membrane, which worked as well as any Gore-Tex liner at keeping our feet dry from the outside elements while venting our own moisture.
+The lugs on the soles are heavy-duty but still soft and grippy, giving us great traction on loose dirt trails and bare rock alike.
 This pair is well-made, with triple stitching in places and attention to details.
-There is also a molded heel counter to increase the longevity of the shoe, and it is stable, making it suitable for overnight hikes and heavy mileage days over rough terrain.
+There is also a molded heel counter to increase the longevity of the shoe, and it has excellent stability, making it suitable for overnight hikes and heavy mileage days over rough terrain.

-It is a little heavier than some other models out there — but considering the other great features of the shoe, it wasn't a deal-breaker.
-It's also cut a little on the wide side.
-While we were still able to get a good fit (our tester has narrow feet), we had the laces about as tight as they could go with a heavier sock on.
+It was the heaviest model in our test group.
+This might be a deal breaker for some, and if you always want the lightest options available then check out the Ahnu Sugarpine or the Salomon X Ultra 3 instead.
+It's also cut a little on the wide side, so if you have narrow feet it might not work for you well either.
+We were still able to get a good fit (our tester has narrow feet), but had the laces about as tight as they could go with a heavier sock on.
 Fit is the most important consideration when it comes to footwear, and if this shoe fits you, we're sure you're going to love it.
 For hikers looking for a little more stability, check out the Oboz Sawtooth Mid BDry - Women's, the boot version of this favorite shoe.

 Read review: Oboz Sawtooth Low BDry - Women's